 Why Choose Mount Sinai?

-Whatever your child’s gastroenterology or hepatology needs, Mount Sinai can help.
-As one of the most respected centers for pediatric digestive disorders, and a pioneer in research and education, we deliver specialized, evidence-based care to infants, children, and teens with inflammatory bowel disease; celiac disease; gastro-esophageal reflux disease; liver, biliary, and pancreatic diseases; and many other conditions both common and complex.
+Whatever your child’s gastroenterology needs, Mount Sinai can help.
+As one of the most respected centers for pediatric digestive disorders, and a pioneer in research and education, we deliver specialized, evidence-based care to infants, children, and teens with inflammatory bowel disease, celiac disease, gastro-esophageal reflux disease, pancreatic disease, and many other conditions both common and complex.

 Services We Offer